WachterJud/qaul.net/README.md

 [Rust](https://rustlang.org), with only a few compatibility components being written in more platform specific languages.

-ALl parts of the project are contained in this repository.
+All parts of the project are contained in this repository.
 Following is an overview of the available components.
 Each component has additional information.